carlosmbe/MyMacLLAMA/README.md

 ## Overview

 My Mac LLAMA App is a menu bar application for macOS that integrates directly into your system's top bar.
-It's an app I made for myself to easily chat with Ollama, LLAMA 3, without opening the terminal everytime.
+It's an app I made for myself to easily chat with Ollama Models, without opening the terminal everytime.
 It's designed for quick access and instant feedback, making it a convenient tool for real-time text processing.

 Best of all.
 Everything's local.